tjrbrom/admin-tool/README.md

 # Admin Tool

-A simple and intuitive admin tool built with Vue 3 and Quasar Framework to manage user data effectively.
-This tool provides essential features for viewing, editing, and updating user account information via API integration.
+Playing around with Vue 3 and Quasar Framework.
+This is a simple and intuitive admin tool to manage user data effectively.

 ## Features